patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 ## Absolute for simplicity

-We have rules, best practices, and conventions about everything.
-Exceptions are the bulky annoyance.
+We have rules, best practices, conventions, and standards about everything.
+Exceptions are the bulky annoyances.
 Exceptions grow from seeds of uncertainty watered by demanded perfectionism.

 Instead of keeping track of exceptions why not ignore them in some cases?
 A rule without exception is a best friend.
 It helps you when you need it without a burden.
 Absolute rules are simple.